shrimpboyho/blackmonkey/README.md

 var socket = io.connect('/');

-// Create a blackmonkey instance
+// Create a blackmonkey instance and pass a socket into the constructor

 angrymonkey = new blackmonkey(socket);